 Running Claude Code from Windows CLI: A Practical Guide

 I’ve been building automation workflows that invoke Claude Code programmatically from Python scripts on Windows.
-What started as a straightforward subprocess call turned into a chunk of time spent on troubleshooting non-obvious behaviours.
-This post is based on a braindump written by Claude Code after going through that process.
+What started as a straightforward subprocess call turned into a solid chunk of troubleshooting time.
+This post started as a braindump written by Claude Code after we worked through that process together, and I’ve since updated it with everything that went wrong when I scaled it up to a batch pipeline.

-I’m documenting this because executing Claude Code from an orchestrator script is a very useful pattern, and it’s not the first time I’ve run into this particular issue.
-If you’ve seen the Ralph projects doing the rounds of social media recently (e.g. https://github.com/mikeyobrien/ralph-orchestrator, https://github.com/michaelshimeles/ralphy), this is the same sort of idea.
+I’m documenting this because executing Claude Code from an orchestrator script is genuinely useful, and it’s not the first time I’ve hit these issues.
+If you’ve seen the Ralph projects doing the rounds on social media (e.g. https://github.com/mikeyobrien/ralph-orchestrator, https://github.com/michaelshimeles/ralphy), this is the same sort of idea.

 Basic invocation